cisco-sas/katnip/docs/source/base_introduction.rst

 What is Katnip?
 ---------------

-Katnip is a repository of implementations and extensions for Kitty (link TBD).
+Katnip is a repository of implementations and extensions for Kitty_.

 While Kitty defines the base classes and syntax, it contains no specific implementation for any of them.